lib314a/SWOWZH/README.md

 # Instructions to the repository

+*Prompt: Instead of viewing the repo in your browser, cloning it onto your local machine may be more convenient.*

 In this repository you will find a basic analysis pipeline for the Chinese SWOW project which allows you to import a preprocessing the data as well as compute some basic statistics.